daveoconnor/tartiflette-middleware/README.md

 There are more examples in the examples directory including one with access to AIOHTTP request headers.

-You can set the response http status using something like:
+You can set the response http status using:

 ```python
 async def __aenter__(self):